Wes Allen: Election security

 As a member of the Alabama House of Representatives, Allen served as the vice-chair of the Constitution, Campaigns and Elections Committee.
 As a member and leader of that committee, Allen played a key role in determining which bills would make it to the floor of the House to be debated by the full body and which bills would be voted down during the committee process.
 Allen used his experience and knowledge as a former Probate Judge, the chief elections official at the county level, to advance several key election security bills.
 During the 2021 legislative session, Allen sponsored and passed a bill to ban curbside voting in Alabama.
 That bill was signed into law by Governor Kay Ivey on May 26, 2021.
 In 2022, Allen sponsored and passed HD89, commonly referred to in the media as the "Zuckerbucks" bill.
 The legislation, signed into law by Governor Ivey, prohibits state and local election officials from accepting private donations to fund election-related expenses.
 The bill was passed in response to reports in the 2020 election that Mark Zuckerberg, founder of Facebook, reportedly directed some $350 million in donations, or "Zuckerbucks," to more than 2,500 election officials throughout the country.
 Allen has also made several campaign promises during his run for secretary of state that relate to election security.
 He has promised that no election machine in Alabama will be connected to the internet under his watch.
 He has also strongly opposes ballot drop boxes and mass mail voting.

+Allen claimed multiple times the (largely discredited) theory that undocumented immigrants are voting in large numbers, and has vocally said he will address this issue.
+In August 2024, Allen announced his administration has identified 3,251 individuals who are "registered to vote in Alabama who have been issued noncitizen identification numbers by the Department of Homeland Security" and subsequently removed their voter registration.
+However, only a fraction of those individuals are confirmed to be ineligible to vote in Alabama.